NanoAdblocker/NanoCore2/notes/sanity_tests.md

 **Expected**
 1. Quick Issue Reporter opens
-1. URL is filled into the form automatically
+1. Correct URL is filled into the form automatically

 ## Logger